 Fishawack Group of Companies: Privacy and Data Protection Policy

-During the course of our activities, the Fishawack and Carling Group of Companies (“The Group”) collects, stores and processes personal information about our staff, customers, suppliers and other third parties such as Names, contact details and in some circumstances, financial details.
+During the course of our activities, Fishawack Limited (“The Group”) collects, stores and processes personal information about our staff, customers, suppliers and other third parties such as Names, contact details and in some circumstances, financial details.
 We recognise the need to treat personal data in appropriate fair, lawful and transparent manner, in accordance with prevailing UK and other relevant international Data Protection law including the General Data Protection Regulation 2016 (“The GDPR”).
+This policy covers all registered entities of Fishawack Limited.
 In the UK, our business entities are registered with the Information Commissioner’s Office and are listed as a Data Controller for defined purposes.
 The Group also acts as a Data Processor when handling data on behalf of Third Parties.

 - Fishawack Group Limited (registration number: ZA267403)